kevinboone/cpm-ls/README.md

 ## Legal and copyright

-Copyright (c)2022 Kevin Boone, and released under the terms of the GNU Public Licence v3.0.
+Copyright (c)2022-3 Kevin Boone, and released under the terms of the GNU Public Licence v3.0.

+## Revisions

+0.1b May 2023 :

+- Fixed a horrible bug in memory management
+- Fixed a bug that caused file attributes not to display
+- Fixed a bug that caused some file sizes to display wrongly as zero